 dd 2662 root 1w BLK 8,32 0x187e768000 5482 /dev/sdc

-The key part of that is 0x187e768000, which is the offset it's reached, in hexadecimal.
+, which is the offset it's reached, in hexadecimal.

 To simplify checking that, the following quick and dirty Python script (which takes the filename or device to search for as its only argument) will report the offset field in the lsof output, handily converted to Mb and Gb.